 Your first stop for awkwardly written book and bookish merch reviews!

 Novels & Waffles' Graphic Design Shop.

 Welcome!
-I like to ramble about and take pictures of books!
-I specialize in book reviews, blog tours, book tags, and more!
-This is your only warning that this is NOT A SPOILER FREE BLOG!
+I like to ramble about and take pictures of books; as well as talk about TV, Music, and more!
+I specialize in book reviews, blog tours, and book tag This is your only warning that this is NOT A SPOILER FREE BLOG!
 Read these posts at your own risk!